rolandgg/nimIBApi/README.md

 var orderTracker = waitFor client.placeOrder(contract, order)
 ```

-Likewise, requesting real-time market data will return a `Ticker` reference, that will automatically be updated with incoming market price ticks.
+Likewise, requesting real-time market data will return a `Ticker` reference that will automatically be updated with incoming market price ticks.

 ```nim
 #request top-of-book real-time data for Apple, including data on availability to short